parent smiles while feeding baby during lactation consult

 IBCLC visits are customizable

 At most visits, an IBCLC will start by going over your medical, delivery, and breastfeeding history.
 However, no visit is one-size-fits-all, so your lactation consultant will tailor your care to what’s currently going on.
-In many cases, they’ll perform a weighted feed — weighing your baby before and after a feeding to see how much breast milk they are taking in — so it’s a good idea to make sure your baby hasn’t eaten right before the visit.
-They’ll then physically assess your baby, evaluate their latch, observe their sucking and swallowing, and may show you various breastfeeding positions to find what’s most comfortable.
+In many cases, they may perform a weighted feed — weighing your baby before and after a feeding to see how much breast milk they are taking in — so it can be a good idea to make sure your baby hasn’t eaten right before the visit.
+They also may physically assess your baby, evaluate their latch, observe their sucking and swallowing, and may show you various breastfeeding positions to find what’s most comfortable.

-Though this is standard procedure, your consultation can always be fit to your unique needs.
+Though this is an example of what may occur, your consultation will always be fit to your unique needs.
 An IBCLC’s role is to make sure to address any challenges or questions you may have.
-They can talk about how to alleviate any pain, manage an oversupply, or build up a low supply.
+They can talk about any of the unique factors of your breastfeeding journey, including how to alleviate any pain, manage an oversupply, or build up a low supply.

 If you’re pumping, an IBCLC can even go over how to use your breast pump and check the fit of the flanges (yes, they come in different sizes!).
-At the end of the visit, they’ll collaborate with you to build a pumping plan that works for you.
-Lactation consultants provide advice, recommendations, and support based on your individual needs.
+If you need guidance, they might collaborate with you to build a pumping plan that works for you.
+Lactation consultants provide evidence-based advice, recommendations, and support based on your individual needs.

 IBCLCs can address a wide range of concerns

 Lactation care doesn’t have to be for “big” issues.
-It’s meant to help you feel more comfortable and confident so you can have a successful feeding experience.
-Some of the most common issues IBCLCs help parents with include getting a good latch, confirming how much milk the baby is transferring, positioning, learning how to use nursing and pumping items, managing supply, and preventing pain.
-A visit can include learning to master the football hold, diagnosing the cause of any discomfort, or making a plan to return to work.
-IBCLCs are troubleshooters, myth-debunkers, and cheerleaders.
+It’s meant to help you feel more comfortable and confident throughout your prenatal to postpartum breastfeeding journey, so you can have a successful feeding experience that aligns with your goals.
+Some of the most common issues IBCLCs help parents with include getting a good latch, positioning, confirming how much milk the baby is transferring, learning how to use nursing and pumping items, managing supply, and preventing pain.
+A visit can include learning to master the feeding position you’ve wanted to try, determining the cause of any discomfort, or making a plan to return to work.
+IBCLCs are troubleshooters, myth-debunkers, and advocates.
 After an initial visit, many IBCLCs will also provide a plan for follow-up care.

 Your insurance may cover IBCLC visits